sweettypdevassy/sample-cloudant/README.md

 git clone git@github.com:OpenLiberty/sample-cloudant.git
 ```
 ### Setup CouchDb
-You will also need a CouchDB instance to use this sample.
+The Cloudant client is also compatible with CouchDb, which is needed for running the sample locally.
 If you have Docker installed, you can use the following:
 ```
 docker run -d --name liberty_cloudant -p 5984:5984 -e COUCHDB_USER=admin -e COUCHDB_PASSWORD=password couchdb:3.4.2
 ```